wp-plugins/reduce-bounce-rate/readme.txt

 == Changelog ==
+= 3.2.1 =
+* analytics.js has become default instead of ga.js
+* adjusted FAQ text
+* Checked with WP 4.2
+* All good!
+* April 21, 2015

 = 3.2 =
 * Fixed "Uncaught TypeError: undefined is not a function" error.
 * March 20, 2015